-This study goes hand in hand with brand new interactive visualisation tools allowing the user to generate customisable maps, graphs and charts to track progress on smart grid projects realised in the 28 EU Member States (EU-28), plus Switzerland and Norway.
+This study goes hand in hand with brand new interactive visualisation tools allowing the user to generate customisable maps, graphs and charts to track progress on smart grid projects realised in the EU Member States, plus UK, Switzerland and Norway.

-Data collection process for the 2014 inventory
+Data collection for the 2017 inventory

-a This work cannot be directly paralleled with the preceding smart grid project reports for the following reasons: some older projects for which sufficient information was not available in the previous years have been now added (we noticed that some projects tend to be promoted later in their lifetime or even after their completion); some other projects faced modifications during their execution (in terms of budget, end dates etc.) and therefore have had to be duly updated.
+This work cannot be directly paralleled with the preceding smart grid project reports for the following reasons: some older projects for which sufficient information was not available in the previous years have been now added (we noticed that some projects tend to be promoted later in their lifetime or even after their completion); some other projects faced modifications during their execution (in terms of budget, end dates etc.) and therefore have had to be duly updated.

 For bugs, suggestions, questions and other requests please contact us at: JRC-PTT-SMART-GRID-PROJECTS@ec.europa.eu